kfirba/Mavigator/readme.md

 Mavigator
 =============

-A short and simply script to mark your navigators.
+A short and simple script to mark your navigators.

 Straight to the point
 --------
-First ,we will need to structure our navigators, there are absolutely no restrictions to this.
+First, we will need to structure our navigators, there are absolutely no restrictions to this.
 Just make your navigator however suits your needs.
 ```html
 <!--
     Feel free to structure it however you want...